IBM/node-red-contrib-db2-for-i/README.md

 If nothing is found then null is returned.

+A complete tutorial is available on the [IBM Cloud and Watson Day Web Site] (https://ibmcloud-watson-day.mybluemix.net/files/Lab.Node-RED-SocialDashboard.pdf)

 Basic Example [here](https://flows.nodered.org/flow/b255f32b8e07a5cc0c17e654fd338354)  or [here](https://flows.nodered.org) - "db2" search to get an up to date example

 Usage Details and Example
 --------